International

 to cover 100 % of the population(10).
 The credit privileges

-and special tax advantages that the U.S. government has given
+and special tax advantages that the U.S. government has

-generally perform better than their competitors.
-Knowing about
+sharing, generally perform better than their competitors.

-of productive capital.
+ownership of productive capital.

 xxxxxSuppose a big corporation

 or company wishes to expand.
-It could go to a local bank for
+It could go to a local bank

-Trust would offer to give the money/credit to the corporation
+the Trust would offer to give the money/credit to the corporation

-and, in exchange, the corporation would issue new shares to
+and, in exchange, the corporation would issue new shares

-the trustees then makes a proposal to a local bank which independently
+for anyone, the trustees then makes a proposal to a

-evaluates the soundness of the proposed expansion.
+the proposed expansion.

-xxxxxAt which point binary economics
+xxxxxAt which point binary

-state’s central bank (e.g., the US Federal Reserve)
+The state’s central bank (e.g., the US Federal Reserve)

 would issue the money/credit at a 0% rate of interest, and